-Kim is currently juggling a few writing projects.
-She is elbow-deep into a novel exploring familial caste and inheritance stemming from the slave trade in 18th-century West Africa.
-She has completed a draft of a feature-length screenplay on the same topic.
-She has also written a memoir about her experiences living in Ghana.
-Read excerpts from the novel and memoir here.
+Kim is currently writing a novel exploring the intersections of inheritance, freedom, and race relations surrounding the slave trade in 18th-century and present-day West Africa/Ghana.
+She has completed a feature-length screenplay on the same topic and has written a memoir about living in Ghana.

-In addition to the novel, Kim is working on a short story collection inspired by oral tales about her family, former sharecroppers who moved from Alabama to Vauxhall, New Jersey, during the Great Migration.
+Kim is also working on a short story collection inspired by oral tales about her family, who moved from Alabama to Vauxhall, NJ, during the Great Migration.
 On the back-burner is a speculative novel set in the future.

 Other writing honors include a Hambidge Center NEA Fellowship, Kimbilio Fiction Fellowship, Rona Jaffe Foundation/Vermont Studio Center Fellowship, Illinois Arts Council Fellowship, and a Fulbright Fellowship to Ghana, where Kim conducted research for her novel.
 She received an MFA in Creative Writing from Chicago State University.